-Many a recruiter fails in the interview.
-After all, it's all about really getting to the core of the applicant.
-In order to not only glow from the film of sweat on your forehead, it can be helpful to know the following 20 most unusual questions.
+Many a recruiter fails in a job interview.
+After all, it's about really getting to the heart of the applicant.
+So that you don't just glow from the film of sweat on your forehead, it can be helpful to know the following 20 most unusual questions.

-The job of your dreams is within reach.
+The job of your dreams is within your grasp.
 Now it's just a matter of passing the personal interview.
 And that goes well at first.
 But after the usual small talk and a few standard questions, the recruiter suddenly reaches into his bag of tricks and comes up with one or two unusual questions.
-After all, the point is to find out whether the applicant is suitable for a vacant position.
+After all, the aim is to find out whether the applicant is suitable for a vacant position.

-According to the job and recruiting platform Glasdoor.de, this is not uncommon, as a recent evaluation of job interviews shows.
-According to the report, recruiters get particularly creative when they ask questions about their own personality and behavior in unusual situations and come up with tricky consulting questions.
+According to the job and recruitment platform Glasdoor.de, this is not uncommon, as a recent analysis of job interviews shows.
+According to the analysis, recruiters get particularly creative when they ask questions about their own personality and behaviour in unusual situations and come up with tricky advisory questions.

 January is the peak time for job applications and preparations for interviews.
-According to the experts, job seekers apply 15 percent more often at the beginning of the year than in other months.
+According to the experts, jobseekers apply for jobs 15 per cent more often at the beginning of the year than in other months.
+Tricky questions in a job interview

-Before we reveal the 20 most unusual questions from the expert portal, here's a reminder to all applicants: If the questions become too inappropriate or discriminatory, the applicant should stop the interview.
-In addition, since the General Equal Treatment Act belongs, for example, the question about a possible pregnancy.
-In addition, personal questions can quickly degenerate into discrimination.
+Before we reveal the 20 most unusual questions from the expert portal, here is a reminder to all applicants: If the questions are too inappropriate or discriminatory, the applicant should stop the interview.
+In addition, since the General Equal Treatment Act came into force, questions about a possible pregnancy, for example, are not acceptable.
+Personal questions can also quickly degenerate into discrimination.
 In this case, applicants should at least refrain from commenting on the content.

 But not every request for information is unfair.
-To be prepared for an upcoming interview, here are the acceptable but unusual questions that can get an applicant in trouble.
+To be prepared for an upcoming interview, here are the acceptable but unusual questions that can get an applicant into trouble.

 • What would be the title of your autobiography?

-• If you were an animal, what animal would you be and why?
+• If you were an animal, which animal would you be and why?

-• Do you work to live or live to work?
+• Do you work to live or do you live to work?

 • Do you consider your work to be art or science?